 *Evaluate your current eating habits and identify the processed foods that are most prevalent in your diet.

-This will help you pinpoint areas for improvement and set realistic goals for change.
-Consider adding Liver Cleanse Juice or Anti-Inflammatory Juice Shot.
+*This will help you pinpoint areas for improvement and set realistic goals for change in the shift toward a diet that excludes processed food.

 Set Clear Goals